-Tamil Nadu Women in Agriculture (TANWA) was a project initiated in the late 1980s in Tamil Nadu to train women in latest agricultural techniques and in organic farming.
-It encouraged women to actively participate in raising agricultural productivity and family income.
+Tamil Nadu Women in Agriculture (TANWA) is a project initiated in Tamil Nadu to train women in latest agricultural techniques.
+It induces women to actively participate in raising agricultural productivity and family income.
 At a Farm Women's Group in Thiruchirapalli, run by Anthoniammal, trained women are successfully making and selling vermicompost and earning money from this venture.
 Many other Farm Women's Groups are creating savings in their group by functioning like mini banks through a micro-credit system.
-With the accumulated savings, they promote small-scale household activities like mushroom cultivation, soap manufacture, doll making or other income-generating activities.
-There could be similar initiatives in your area or your neighborhood rural areas.
-Talk to organisation or women entrepreneurs and discuss the details in the class.
+With the accumulated savings, they promote small-scale household activities like mushroom cultivation, soap manufacture, doll making or other incomegenerating activities.

-agriculture already Asis overcrowded, a major proportion of the increasing labour force needs to find alternate employment opportunities in other non-farm sectors.
-Non-farm economy has several segments in it; some possess dynamic linkages that permit healthy growth while others are in subsistence, low productivity propositions.
-The dynamic sub-sectors include agro-processing industries, food processing industries, leather industry, tourism, etc. Those sectors which have the potential but seriously lack infrastructure and other support include traditional home-based industries like pottery, crafts, handlooms etc. Majority of rural women find employment in agriculture while men generally look for non-farm employment.
-In recent times, women have also begun looking for non-farm jobs (see Box 6.2).

-Animal Husbandry: In India, the farming community uses the mixed crop-livestock farming system -cattle, goats, fowl are the widely held species.
-Livestock production provides increased stability in income, food security, transport, fuel and nutrition for the family without disrupting other food-producing activities.
+some possess dynamic linkages that permit healthy growth while others are in subsistence, low productivity propositions.
+The dynamic sub-sectors include agro-processing industries, food processing industries, leather industry, tourism, etc. Those sectors which have the potential but seriously lack infrastructure and other support include traditional home-based industries like pottery, crafts, handlooms etc. Majority of rural women find employment in agriculture in income, food security, transport, fuel and nutrition for the family without disrupting other food-producing activities.
 Today, livestock sector alone provides alternate livelihood options to over 70 million small and marginal farmers including landless labourers.
 A significant number of women also find employment in the livestock sector.